temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 For details on dynamic configuration keys, see [Dynamic configuration reference](/references/dynamic-configuration).

-## Default limits for Temporal Cloud
+## What are the default limits for Temporal Cloud?

 The Temporal Cloud service sets default limits for the following aspects: